metrorailings/OwlBlog/content/posts/week-3-insights.md

 Titans starting to line up in five-man fronts, likely in response to the Vikings and their bootlegging tendencies.

+Vikings have some exotic blitzes in their defensive playbook.

 ***

 ## Chiefs @ Ravens